Nitrates and Phosphates and Algae, Oh My!

 - microscope (10x or greater magnification)

-In Part B, students use images and data from the Sea-viewing Wide Field-of-view Sensor (SeaWiFS) Project, to look for correlations between phytoplankton blooms in the Sea of Cortés and the addition of nutrients through agricultural runoff from the surrounding land.
-Students create a time-series animation of chlorophyll concentration over a two-year tie period.
-They also generate an area-averaged chlorophyll concentration data plot showing the average chlorophyll concentration in the Sea over the same two year time period.
-Both visualizations are produced using Giovanni Ocean Color Time-Series Online Visualization and Analysis Tool.
-The Giovanni tool requires the Java 2 Platform.
-For more detailed information about Giovanni's compatibility with your computer's operating system and internet browser, go to the Goddard Earth Sciences Data and Information Services Center website.
-A non-Java version is also available.
+In Part B, students use data from NASA's Aqua MODIS satellite to look for correlations between phytoplankton blooms in the Sea of Cortés and the addition of nutrients through agricultural runoff from the surrounding land.
+Students watch a time-series animation of chlorophyll concentration over a two-year period.
+They also generate a chlorophyll concentration data plot showing the change in chlorophyll a concentration in the Sea over the same two-year time period.
+The map animation is produced using NOAA View Global Data Explorer.
+The scatter plot is created using NOAA's ERDDAP site.

 Students conclude Part B by reading the article Researchers discover direct link between agricultural runoff and massive algal blooms in the sea, which explains the connections between the algal blooms observed in the satellite data and agricultural runoff from Mexico's Yaqui Valley.